AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

     * 2a1.
 BiteBuddy throws an error for invalid index.
       Use case ends.

 * 2b.
-BiteBuddy detects that rating is not numeric.
+BiteBuddy detects that rate is not numeric.
     * 2b1.
-BiteBuddy shows an error message for invalid rating.
+BiteBuddy shows an error message for invalid rate.
       Use case ends.

 * 2c.
-BiteBuddy detects that rating is out of range.
+BiteBuddy detects that rate is out of range.
     * 2c1.
-BiteBuddy shows an error message for rating being out of range.
+BiteBuddy shows an error message for rate being out of range.
       Use case ends.